aicjofs/zclassic-swing-wallet-ui/README.md

 ![Screenshot](https://github.com/vaklinov/zcash-swing-wallet-ui/raw/master/docs/ZCashWallet.png "Main Window")

-The project is currently a work in progress...
+**The project is currently a work in progress (unfinihsed) and has not yet reached production quality!**

 ## Building and installing the Wallet GUI